h2non/toxy/README.md

 #### Latency
 Name: `latency`

-Inject response latency
+Injects response latency

 #### Inject response
 Name: `inject`

-Inject a custom response, intercepting the request before sending it to the target server.
+Injects a custom response, intercepting the request before sending it to the target server.
 Useful to test server originated errors.

 #### Bandwidth
 Name: `bandwidth`

-Limit the amount of bytes sent over the network in a specific threshold time frame.
+Limits the amount of bytes sent over the network in a specific threshold time frame.

 #### Rate limit
 Name: `rateLimit`

-Rate the amount the requests recieved by the proxy in a specific threshold time frame.
+Rates the amount of requests received by the proxy in a specific threshold time frame.
 Designed to test API limits.

 #### Slow read
 Name: `slowRead`

-Read incoming packets slowly.
+Reads incoming packets slowly.

 #### Slow open
 Name: `slowOpen`

-Delay the HTTP connection opened status.
+Delays the HTTP connection opened status.

 #### Slow close
 Name: `slowClose`

-Delay the EOF signal.
+Delays the EOF signal.

 #### Throttle
 Name: `throttle`

-Restrict the amount of packets sent over the network in a specific threshold time frame.
+Restricts the amount of packets sent over the network in a specific threshold time frame.

 #### Abort connection
 Name: `abort`

-Abort the TCP connection, optionally with a custom error.
+Aborts the TCP connection, optionally with a custom error.
 From the low-level perspective, this will destroy the socket on the server, operating only at TCP level without sending any specific HTTP application level data.

 #### Timeout
 Name: `timeout`

-Define a response timeout.
+Defines a response timeout.
 Useful when forwarding to potentially slow servers.

 ### How to write poisons